mattgwagner/New-Machine/README.md

 # Building an Image

-The Packer JSON file references a copy of the Windows Server 2016 (Feb-2018 update) ISO, currently named "en_windows_server_2016_updated_feb_2018_x64_dvd_11636692.iso", and will download it at the start of the process.
+The `Windows-2019.json` Packer file references a copy of the Windows Server 2019 ISO.
+I grabbed it off of MSDN and put it into the same folder -- ideally, it would download this from a public source before building.

-You can build the image via (or using build.ps1 if you're on Windows):
+You can build the image via:

-packer build windows-2016.json
+packer build windows-2019.json

 # Vagrant Info